 I have a Ph.D. in anthropology specializing in archaeology.
-I have conducted fieldwork at many prehistoric sites in the Northeast and have been a consultant on many others over the past 40 years.
+I have conducted fieldwork at many prehistoric sites in the Northeast and have been a consultant on many others over the past 50 years.
 I have been editing professional archaeological publications since 1982.
-I have been working in a print shop since 1987 doing everything but running the presses to learn all about desktop publishing, camera ready copy, layout, printing, and dealing with printers.
+I worked in a print shop for 27 years doing everything but running the presses to learn all about desktop publishing, camera ready copy, layout, printing, and dealing with printers.
 I have a very broad perspective on all aspects of archaeological publishing both on paper and digitally..

 Editors have a love/hate relationship with authors.
 We love to have them submit articles that we know that the readership will also love.
 We hate to deal with their idiosyncrasies.
 Recent examples are unique ways of creating tables that line up into columns only when a certain font is used; or submitting color photographs which when converted into black and white look all black; or using three different fonts and sizes in the same word; or throwing in extra spaces between words (for emphasis?).
 Very minor things, just a frustration to change.

 The primary concern of the author should be content.
 The editor's concern is to put the best possible face on that content within the style guidelines of the journal.
 The graphics and tables must be appropriately sized and placed as closely as possible to where they are referenced in the text.
 The tone of the article must be adjusted to suit the audience.

 If I believe that the manuscript needs more work, then I send the author detailed comments.
 If I do not feel comfortable in assessing some aspect of a manuscript, then I will ask for advice or research the topic to get another perspective.
 I do not spend the time on final formatting until the manuscript is ready to go.